 In 2014, at the Terezin Ghetto Museum there was an exhibition of Podwal’s cycle, All this has come upon us… The forty-two paintings and drawings, disturbing reminders of how Europe’s extensive history of “Jew-hatred” laid the groundwork for the Holocaust, have been published as archival pigment print portfolios.
 The nearly fifty institutions, which have acquired the portfolios include the United States Holocaust Memorial Museum, Library of Congress, the Bodleian Library, the British Library, Institute for Advanced Study, Hebrew University, and the National Library of Israel.
 Czech Television produced and broadcast a documentary on Podwal's Terezin exhibition.

-Podwal’s series Kaddish for Dąbrowa Białostocka about the Polish shtetl where his mother was born, was exhibited at the Eldridge Street Museum, Yiddish Book Center, the Jewish Museum in Florida, the Terezin Ghetto Museum, and many venues in Poland.
-Moreover, Podwal has designed a 20-foot mural for Dąbrowa to commemorate the town’s Jewish past.
+Podwal’s series Kaddish for Dąbrowa Białostocka about the Polish shtetl where his mother was born, was exhibited at the Eldridge Street Museum, Yiddish Book Center, the Jewish Museum in Florida, the Terezin Ghetto Museum, and venues in Poland and Belarus.
+Moreover, Podwal has designed a 13-foot mural for Dąbrowa to commemorate the town’s Jewish past.

 Podwal has created numerous limited edition prints for The Metropolitan Opera including posters for Nabucco, sometimes called “Verdi’s Jewish Opera,” and for Mozart’s seven most famous operas.
 Many of the original drawings for the Met Opera posters are in the collection of the National Gallery Prague.
 Moreover, Podwal’s Met Opera Mozart posters have been exhibited at Prague’s Estates Theater where in 1787 Don Giovanni premiered.